agilegardenclub/public-garden/README.md

  * `sections/`: This directory contains the components that implement the "sections" of the page.
  * `components/`: This directory contains components that implement various widgets, cards, and so forth that appear in a section.
  * `datamodel/`: This directory implements a simple mockup of a backend database.
 It includes mockups of individual collections (i.e. chapters.js, gardeners.js, etc.) as well as higher level singleton classes that process the collections for use by components (i.e. ChapterOverview.js, GardenOverview.js).
- * `css/`: This directory contains the custom Bootstrap theme definition.
+ * `css/`: This directory contains automatically generated custom Bootstrap theme definition.
 It is regenerated each time the system is started.
+Do not edit this directory; to change the theme, edit the files in `scss/`.

 ### Suggested workflow